scallopy/GR/README.md

 ### 2. Configure your package.json scripts to use webpack with commands
 ### 2. Add it to your project’s root folder as a .babelrc file

-**Now with the command npm run buildwebpack, Webpack will generate a dist/ folder with all the files assets and with npm run dev we can start the frontend aplication.**
+**Now with the command `npm run buildwebpack`, Webpack will generate a dist/ folder with all the files assets and with npm run dev we can start the frontend aplication.**